-Historical bathhouses of Iran have the most exclusive architecture in the world. nowadays, most people have private baths in their homes, but in the past, there were only public baths.in addition to being a place for washing they also were for family, friends, business, and even political gatherings.
+Historical bathhouses of Iran have the most exclusive architecture in the world.
+Nowadays, most people have private baths in their homes, but in past, there were only public baths.
+In addition to being a place for washing they also were for family, friends, business, and even political gatherings.

 According to the world’s famous tourist’s sayings such as Marco Polo, Jean Chardin, and Pietro Dellavalle, Iranian bathhouses were the most interesting inventions that had many usages.
 But unfortunately, there are only a few of these urban heritages left all around the country.
 Haj Askar Khan Bathhouse is a good example to understand the structure of these places.

 Haj Askar Khan bathhouse is considered one of the historical attractions of Qom which is located in an old neighborhood of the city.

 Despite the rapid growth of Qom city that has brought a new wave of demolition and new constructions, this bathhouse still has preserved its originality and shows the beauty of ancient Iranian architecture to the future.

 This bathhouse was placed in the middle of a crowded bazaar and according to an inscription that was found there archaeologists guess the building was built during the early Qajar period.
 (1216)